NadaAlmiraMaulida/Playwright-ToDo-EndtoEnd/README.md

-# Playwright E2E Automation – TodoMVC
+# Playwright E2E Automation – TodoMVC Mini Project

 This project demonstrates a structured End-to-End (E2E) automation implementation using **Playwright** to test the TodoMVC React application.